Canonical Shares Desktop Plans For Ubuntu 18.10 - Slashdot

 Re: (Score:2)

+And worse are the security problems because you have to wait until the snap is updated rather than just a shared library.

 No user directory encryption?
-(Score:2)
+(Score:4, Informative)

 Looks like Ubuntu 18.x doesn't offer user home directory encryption anymore.
 Not sure how good/bad/ugly this is, but I thought it to be a useful feature.

+I was aware that nautilus had been murdered with in its 3.6 release, but it's even worse now.
+I don't understand that obsession of dumbing down everything and removing features.
+Thanks Mate devs for Caja.

+You can still download and run encfs.
+It just isn't supported by default.

 Still got SystemD and Amazon Integration.
-(Score:2)
+(Score:3, Insightful)

 Well, is snap packages actually do run in a good sandbox, it makes some sense.
 That would make it a lot safer to install packages from sources you don't really trust.
 And it would limit the damages that mistakes could cause.
 They should also be easy to remove, with all their requirements, configurations, etc. And it could allow packages with conflicting requirements in configuration to co-exist.